Lions Municipal Golf Course: History

 On December 17, 1936, the Austin Municipal Golf and Amusement Association transferred their lease for the course to the City of Austin.
 Ever since the Association was dissolved on April 21, 1938, Lions Municipal Golf Course has been known by several names but often summarized with the nickname “Lions Muny” or, more succinctly, “Muny.”
 After assuming the lease from the Austin Lions Club, the City of Austin initiated a series of improvements to the course and grounds in 1936–39.

+In 1972 UT regent Chairman Frank Erwin wanted to turn a profit on the 150-acre property.
+He sought to end the lease and sell the land to developers.

+Golfers and neighborhood activists joined forces with the city to stop the sale.

+One activist, Mary Arnold, was familiar with land-use history and knew that in 1910 when the George Brackenridge family donated the land there were conditions to prevent UT from selling the land.

+In 1973 after months of wrangling, the city and UT struck a deal that allowed the city to lease the land for 1$ a year until 1987.
+In return the city paid to upgrade and move Red River Street for UT.

+The Save Muny organization was created in 1987 to assure Muny remained city owned and open to the public.
+Save Muny, the city and UT came to another temporary agreement in 1987.
+Rent would go up $175,000 a year and then would increase every five years, until it would be $425,000 a year in 2017.
+Save Muny sought a new deal in 1989.
+After negotiations the city's lease was extended to 2019.
+By 2008 the city was paying UT $345,600 a year.

+As of 2019 the city was paying UT $500,000 per year to lease the golf course land.

 Hogan's Hole

 World Golf Hall of Famer, Ben Hogan, played with Harvey Penick (against Ed Hopkins and Morris Williams Jr.]) in an exhibition match at Muny in 1950 prior to the 1950 US Open.
 During the match, it is said that Hogan stood on the tee box of the daunting seventh hole (currently #16) and asked “Where’s the fairway?”.

 Albert Warren “Tilly” Tillinghast, eminent golf course architect, is said to have “emboldened” the seventh hole by moving the green up a hill and adding space for a water hazard.
 Tillinghast began a national tour of golf courses in the summer of 1935 as a consultant for the Professional Golfers' Association of America.
 He consulted at Lions Municipal in December 1936, praising the course as “very prettily situated” and suggesting changes to tees and greens on the third, seventh, and eighth holes.
 Hogan went on to birdie this now-famous Par 4, known as ‘Hogan’s Hole’.
 After the match, Hogan apparently signed a few autographs and commented that the course was “so good, it makes you think you’re not in Texas.”